brevis-network/pico-ethproofs/docs/multi-machine-setup.md

 ## Machine Specifications

-This section documents the exact hardware & system environment used for Pico Real-Time-Proving.
+This section documents the exact hardware & system environment used for reproducing Pico's Real-Time Proving on ETH blocks on Sep.
+01, 2025.

 * **OS:** Ubuntu **22.04.4 LTS**, kernel **5.15.0-113-generic**
 * **CPU:** 124 vCPUs powered by **AMD EPYC 9355 32-Core Processor**